 Fiction: Nighthawks

-Nighthawks by Edward Hopper.
-1942
+Nighthawks by Edward Hopper, 1942

 Rose looked at her reflection in the polished mahogany counter.
 She didn’t look good.
-The day had caught up to her, stripped her of color and sharpened her face.
+The day had caught up to her, stripped her color and sharpened her face.
 She dabbed at her lipstick with a napkin.
 Too red.
 It looked funny.
 Rose put the napkin down.
 She used to like that red.
 So had Eddie.
 Eddie had liked that color.

 Red, red lips for my red, red, Rose….